 - Does anyone actually read these reports, or do they just fall into a black hole?

-Gillian Pierce, Assistant Provost for Academic Assessment, does, in fact, read every Annual Report for every degree program across the entire University.
-She then uploads her feedback to the CampusLabs system upon the completion of her review.
-Additionally, our associate deans within CAS and GRS review a manageable sample of annual reports during each cycle; their advisory feedback will be shared with departments/programs accordingly.
+The Assistant Provost for Academic Assessment will read every Annual Report for every degree program across the entire University, and upload feedback to the CampusLabs system upon the completion of that review.
+Additionally, our associate deans within CAS and GRS review annual reports during each cycle; their advisory feedback will be shared with departments/programs accordingly.